jekeziem/perception-under-constraints-/README.md

 ## Project Motivation

 Modern AI systems are often evaluated on clean benchmarks, yet real-world social environments are messy and contextual.
-Joy Buolamwini’s research on algorithmic bias demonstrated that commercial facial recognition systems showed significantly higher error rates for darker‑skinned women compared to lighter‑skinned men, this project reflects on how AI systems—particularly facial recognition technologies like RIDs used at ski resorts for access and tracking—encode assumptions that may misidentify individuals from minority groups.
+Joy Buolamwini’s research on algorithmic bias demonstrated that commercial facial recognition systems showed significantly higher error rates for darker‑skinned women compared to lighter‑skinned men.
+This project reflects on how AI systems—particularly facial recognition technologies like RIDs used at ski resorts for access and tracking—encode assumptions that may misidentify individuals from minority groups.

 As someone positioned at the intersection of being both a consumer and potential subject of AI systems—profiting from technology yet vulnerable to its errors—this project explores how real-world constraints (goggles, glare, and lighting on ski slopes) expose fragility in AI perception.
 It asks: how does AI respond when it encounters bodies and faces that do not conform to its training assumptions, and what does this reveal about fairness, robustness, and ethical deployment?